jalomas7/example-code/sudoku/README.txt

-this is a sudoku solver, heavily documented.
+this is a sudoku solver written in C++, heavily documented.
 contains:

 	sudoku.cpp--solves board files